 This is an old fix for the problem of Cameras not connecting PC.
 And some users said this also worked to fix iPhone connecting problem.
 If you want to have a try, you can go to C:\Users\[your user name]\AppData\Local\Microsoft to renamed PreviouslyAcquired.db to PreviouslyAcquired.db.old.

 You may not get the AppData folder since it is a hidden system folder.
-So you should firstly unhide the folder and then to rename.
+So you should firstly unhide the folder and then rename it.
 To unhide, you should type folder in the search box on the taskbar, and then select Show hidden files and folders from the search results.

 Solution 5.
 Install Apple Mobile Device Support